tasmimjoti/tasmimjoti/README.md

 - 💡 Passionate about **Image Processing, Computer Vision, and Graph Neural Networks (GNNs)**

-- 🚀 On a quest to use AI solutions to bridge the gap between technology and the biological sciences **technology and the biological sciences**
+- 🚀 On a quest to use AI solutions to bridge the gap between **technology and the biological sciences**

 <h3 align="left">Connect with me:</h3>
 <p align="left">